 Their summer activity of choice is a community service project, a summer job, an academic camp, or building a business.
-Students should make sure the activity helps them develop a valuable skillset and become a more attractive candidate for colleges.
+Students should make sure the activity helps them develop a valuable skillset and become more attractive candidates for college.

 Some of the skills colleges lookout for include independence, creative and analytical thinking, problem-solving, inductive reasoning, and many more.